 students to the entering freshmen Compact, a fixed-rate tuition for the four-year Pharm.D. program was implemented in FY 2011.

 Below are selected attributes of the Tuition Compact.

-(1) First-time, degree-seeking KU freshmen will pay special tuition rates, known as Compact Tuition rates, for four full years.
+(1) First-time, degree-seeking KU freshmen may opt in to pay special tuition rates, known as Compact Tuition rates, for four full years.

 These per-credit-hour rates will not increase during the four-year period, and students may take as many or as few classes

 (2) The KU Four-Year Tuition Compact is not a tuition savings or discounted tuition plan.
 It is a cost predictor.
 It provides